cjwilburn/cjw-resume/out/resume-cjw2020.md

 Holds regular cross-team and Delivery team 1:1s.
 Provide technical guidance on product and platform architecture.
 Improved local development and deployment workflows for product-based engineering teams.
 Led transition of core Wirecutter application from monolithic to microservice architecture.
 Created custom server-side feature flagging process.
 Standing up microservices on AWS and GCP platforms.
 Assist in transitioning product engineering teams from waterfall workflow to continuous delivery.
   - Attended Data for Black Lives 2019 Conference
   - Featured on Github Blog in February 2019
-  - Featured on Revison Path Podcast
+  - Featured on Revision Path Podcast
-  - On Inaugual List of Most Influental Technologists in Philadelphia
+  - On Inaugural List of Most Influential Technologists in Philadelphia

 ### *Developer*, [O3 World](https://o3world.com) (2015-02 — 2017-10)